Everything you need to know about Packages in Go

 Migrate to Go Modules

-Go provides a new feature called Modules which provides flexibility to manage your project and dependencies with ease.
-If you are working on Go packages, then you should consider relocating your project to Go Modules.
+Go Modules are the modern way to manage Go projects and dependencies.
+If you are working with older GOPATH packages, consider moving the project to modules.
 Read more about Go Modules.

 #golang #packages